Recon Technology (NASDAQ:RCON) Coverage Initiated by Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Recon Technology (NASDAQ:RCON – Free Report) in a research report sent to investors on Friday.
-The firm issued a sell rating on the oil and gas company’s stock.
+Equities researchers at StockNews.com began coverage on shares of Recon Technology (NASDAQ:RCON – Get Free Report) in a report issued on Saturday.
+The brokerage set a “sell” rating on the oil and gas company’s stock.

 Recon Technology Company Profile